veronica320/Zeroshot-Event-Extraction/README.md

 ### Getting the SRL output

 After preprocessing, we run the SRL model developed by [Celine Lee](https://github.com/celine-lee).
 The SRL output will be used by the subsequent event extracion components.

 To run the SRL models, you can clone [this repo](https://github.com/CogComp/SRL-English) and follow its instructions.
-It includes both Verb SRL and Nominal SRL.
+It includes both Verb SRL and Nominal SRL, corresponding to "SRL_VERB" and "SRL_NOM_ALL" under "The folders and views".
+Please follow the "to predict" part in the repo for input format and prediction scripts.

+(PS: In the experiments of our paper, we used a group-internal request API to access the SRL model.
+But since it's hosted on our servers, it's unlikely to be publicly available.
+Instead, the CogComp group released the Github repo of the SRL model for people to run locally.)

 You should put the SRL output files under `data/SRL_output/ACE` or `data/SRL_output/ERE`.
 The output files should be named `{nom|verb}SRL_{split}.jsonl`.
 For example, `data/SRL_output/ACE/nomSRL_dev.jsonl`, or `data/SRL_output/ERE/nomSRL_all.jsonl`.